byu-cs-236-classroom-templates/project-2/docs/CODE.md

   * `lexer.py`

 **Do not copy** the following files:
   * `token.py` since it is unchanged from what was given to you inProject 1.
-  * any of the test files from Projet 1
+  * any of the test files from Project 1

 **Ignoring comments.** Comments are not used to generate the `DatalogProgram` in Project 2, so you will modify `lexer.py` to ignore comments.
 Edit `lexer.py` and add `COMMENT` to the list of `hidden` tokens.
 So `WHITESPACE` and `COMMENT` should both be hidden and not passed to the parser.